Level 3: Advanced Integration

 to self-add/drop within 30 days of the start date of a rotation (though some do).
 If you want to add/drop a course within the restriction period, you simply contact the course coordinator listed in the course description to have them adjust

 May I swap a rotation with another student?

-I would like to do a 1-week or a 3-week rotation, rather than the standard 2- or 4-week blocks offered; is that possible?
+I would like to do a one-week or a three-week rotation, rather than the standard two- or four-week blocks offered; is that possible?

 I am trying to register for a rotation but am unable to do so; what should I do?